aCommerce's BRANDIQ reveals the Top 100 fastest growing Ecommerce categories after COVID-19 outbreak

-BANGKOK, June 9, 2021 /PRNewswire/ -- aCommerce, Southeast Asia's leading End-to-End Ecommerce Platform and Solutions provider, reveals the BrandIQ Flash Insights report on the Top 100 fastest growing Ecommerce categories after the COVID-19 outbreak in the Philippines.
+BANGKOK, June 9, 2021 /PRNewswire/ -- aCommerce, Southeast Asia's leading end-to-end Ecommerce platform and solutions provider, reveals the BrandIQ Flash Insights report on the Top 100 fastest growing Ecommerce categories after the COVID-19 outbreak in Vietnam.
 Launched in 2018, BrandIQ is the first SaaS solution that assists retailers and brands in consolidating product, channel information and getting granular views on seller's activities, brand's share of shelf, the share of categories, and market share comparison.

 aCommerce’s BRANDIQ reveals the Top 100 fastest growing Ecommerce categories after COVID-19 outbreak